daniele-gattoni/daniele-gattoni/README.md

-# Hello, I'm Daniele Gattoni
+# Daniele Gattoni | Cloud Systems Engineer

 I'm an **AWS Certified Cloud Systems Engineer** with a background in **Industrial Automation** and **Embedded Software** Engineering.